-Consenting Authority Approved Verification Methods Northland Regional Council Reference meter test rig Clamp-on ultrasonic On-site volumetric or gravimetric On-site electronic validation Auckland Council Has to be a Blue Tick accredited verifier, using any of the accredited verification methods Waikato Regional Council Verification is required in-situ by a suitably qualified professional.
+Consenting Authority Approved Verification Methods Northland Regional Council Has to be a Blue Tick accredited verifier, using any of the accredited verification methods.
+Auckland Council Has to be a Blue Tick accredited verifier, using any of the accredited verification methods.
+Waikato Regional Council Verification is required in-situ by a suitably qualified professional.
 Bay of Plenty Regional Council The verification must be undertaken by a Blue Tick verifier accredited to operate within the Bay of Plenty; The verifier's reference meter must have a greater or equal accuracy to the meter being tested; Notwithstanding Point 2, Bay of Plenty Regional Council's preferred method is using a Reference Meter in series (in-line or by-pass); A calibrated ultrasonic clamp-on meter may be used in situations where the consented flow rate exceeds the capacity of the largest available test rig of any verifier in the Bay of Plenty but must have prior written approval by Bay of Plenty Regional Council before use.
-Gisborne Regional Council Reference meter test rig using mag-flow or, With written approval from the consent authority ultrasonic clamp-on Hawke's Bay Regional Council Reference meter test rig, using mag-flow Approval must be sought prior to testing if any other method is proposed Taranaki Regonal Council Reference meter test rig using mag-flow Clamp-on ultrasonic accepted where mag flow rigs not practical.
-On-site volumetric or gravimetric On site electronic validation Horizons Regional Council Reference meter, in-line, by-pass or test rig.
-On-site volumetric or gravimetric Greater Wellington Regional Council Reference meter test rig using mag-flow Clamp-on ultrasonic accepted where mag flow rigs not practical.
-On-site volumetric or gravimetric On-site electronic validation Marlborough Regional Council Use of test rigs is the preferred method for all verifications.
+Gisborne Regional Council Reference meter test rig using mag-flow or, If any other method is proposed, written approval must be sought from the consent authority prior to testing Hawke's Bay Regional Council Reference meter test rig, using mag-flow Approval must be sought prior to testing if any other method is proposed.
+Taranaki Regonal Council Reference meter test rig using mag-flow Clamp-on ultrasonic accepted where mag flow rigs not practical On-site volumetric or gravimetric On site electronic validation.
+Horizons Regional Council Reference meter, in-line, by-pass or test rig On-site volumetric or gravimetric.
+Greater Wellington Regional Council Reference meter, in-line, by-pass or test rig Written approval must be sought and obtained prior to testing if any other method is proposed, including but not limited to: Clamp-on ultrasonic On-site volumetric/gravimetric On-site electronic validation.
+Marlborough Regional Council Use of test rigs is the preferred method for all verifications.
 This includes the use of the Councils logging software.
 An ultrasonic clamp-on meter used on a dedicated pipe that has been tested at Meter Services in Auckland is deemed as an acceptable test rig configuration.
 Where it is impractical to use the provided logging software due to distance between in-situ meter and verifying meter, volume calculations are the acceptable method of determining error.
 Ultrasonic clamp-on meters can only be used to verify flows that are too great to pass through a test rig.
 Currently this threshold is 150 litres/second.
 In this situation a second clamp-on meter will be used simultaneously to support and confirm the result from the flow meter.
 For very small flows, volumetric testing is acceptable.
 Tasman District Council Use of test rigs is the preferred method for all verifications.
 Ultrasonic clamp-on meters can only be used to verify flows that are too great to pass through a test rig.
-For very small flows, volumetric testing is acceptable
+For very small flows, volumetric testing is acceptable.